ovrjs/ovr/apps/docs/src/server/docs/06-form-data.md

 // set options for the entire app new App({ multipart: options });

-// Context.data sets the options for the current request c.data(options);
+// Context.form sets the options for the current request c.form(options);
 ```

 ## Examples